-The new "Wings over Albemarle" program is set for take-off in August 2013 and features a pair of training modules to certify participants in the FAA Part 147 Airframe and Powerplant curriculum.
-The program will be housed at a new, cutting-edge 40,000+ s.f.
-Regional Aviation and Technical Training Center built adjacent to the Currituck County Regional Airport.
+The "Wings over Albemarle" program began in August 2013 and features a pair of training modules to certify participants in the FAA Part 147 Airframe and Powerplant curriculum.
+The program is housed at a 40,000+ square-foot Regional Aviation and Technical Training Center built adjacent to the Currituck County Regional Airport.

 All of these excellent training benefits are offered on the 600+ acre campus of Currituck Community Park, a synergy-driven development featuring business and industrial development sites, Currituck Regional Airport, recreation and education all connected in a beautiful, pedestrian-friendly campus setting.

 March 4, 2013 - College of the Albemarle announces continuing education courses in Aviation will begin in April, 2013.
 Read More

 October 14, 2012 - Construction of the COA facility moves on as scheduled.
 Read More